 Dear Frontiers Friends,

-With the pandemic creating ongoing challenges with in-person gatherings, we are looking at alternative ways to present to you in 2021.
+With the pandemic creating ongoing challenges with in-person gatherings, we are looking at alternative ways to present to you in 2022.
+The next in-person symposium is being planned for January 2023.
 Please stay tuned!

 Until then, we hope you are doing well and finding many birds near you.